Portland mayor will meet with City Hall campers who have a host of demands

 All signs indicate protesters are digging in for the long haul.
 Over the past week, a small community has taken root within the hard plaza at City Hall, with allies regularly donating supplies such as food, tents and sleeping mats.
 One canopy has a sign that lists contact information for each city councilor and encourages campers to send them messages.
 Large tarps have been hung in the far corners of the plaza, covering an unknown number of tents and providing a private space for campers.
 Hanging from one blue tarp were two signs: “No room” and “Out.”

-On Tuesday, a batch of fresh needles and syringes was placed on top of a city trash can and container to dispose of used needles was hanging nearby.
+On Tuesday, a batch of fresh needles and syringes was placed on top of a city trash can, and a container to dispose of used needles was hanging nearby.
 Beer cans were visible from the sidewalk.

 Rice said he has raised $27,000 toward $70,000 needed to purchase a mobile shower unit.
 He did not know how much other money had been raised to support the encampment, because that effort was being overseen by another organizer, who was not available.